mattssca/vcfMAN/README.md

 5. Migrate VCF files (SVs/mall variants) to corresponding directory (pipeline also takes compressed VCF files in .gzip format)
 6. Execute master script with: `sh vcf_man.sh` follwed by command line argument for input VCF file.
 Valid commands are; `SVs`, `small_variants` and `both`
 7. Example for running pipeline on small variant VCF `sh vcf_man.sh small_variants`
+8. If BED (dipcall) is available, user could also execute `sh bed_man.sh` to perform visualizations on the input.
+Inpot BED file is to be stored in `in/BED`.
+Script will automatically add BED plot to finalied report.
-8. Output files (figures, tables, summaries and reports) are generated and saved to corresponding output folder (out/SVs or out/small_variants)
+9. Output files (figures, tables, summaries and reports) are generated and saved to corresponding output folder (out/SVs or out/small_variants)

 ## Flowchart
 Overview of associated processes and workflow described in vcfMAN.